BoolOfficial/sdk-csharp/README.md

 ## Introduction

-This package is our client(C#) SDK.
-Built using .NET Standard 2.1 It can be used directly for any C# .NET application.
+This package is our C# .NET client SDK.
+Built using .NET Standard 2.1 It can be used directly for any .NET application.